Maximum Cut Parameterized by Crossing Number: Conclusion and Open Problems

-Besides the weight-restricted case of~\cite{GalluccioLV01} (briefly described in the introduction), it is unclear whether \MC could be FPT w.r.t.\ either skewness or genus.
+Besides the weight-restricted case of~\cite{GalluccioLV01} (briefly described in the introduction), it is unclear whether \MC could be FPT with respect to\ either skewness or genus.
 We deem this an interesting question for further research.